 Day 1: Fly into Salt Lake International and get settled in your accommodations

-For great ski in ski out access, an on-site day care and on-mountain activities like the alpine coaster and Flying Eagle Zipline, we recommend spending your family ski trip at the Grand Summit Hotel, located in the heart of the Canyons and within walking distance of restaurants and rental shops (if you plan on renting your ski and snowboard equipment).
-The Grand Summit also recently completed a $15 million renovation where no stone was left unturned.
+For great ski in ski out access, on-site daycare, and on-mountain activities like the alpine coaster and Flying Eagle Zipline, we recommend spending your family ski trip at the Grand Summit Hotel, located in the heart of the Canyons Village and within walking distance of restaurants and rental shops (if you plan on renting your ski and snowboard equipment).

 Day 2: Ski from Canyons Village and visit Gorgoza Tubing Park

 Start your first ski day with fresh coffee, tea, and assorted breakfast items at the First Tracks Café, located in the lobby of the Grand Summit.
 Afterward, pick up your rentals and lift tickets (if you didn’t the day before) and check your kids into ski school.
 With world-class instructors, your kids will love ski school in Park City, which is divided up by age group.
 Serious skiers and riders aged seven to 14 can also enroll in the Ultimate 5 class, where they will cover the entire mountain in groups of five or fewer.
 Once your kids are taken care of, tackle your first day at Park City Mountain, which connects the old Canyons terrain to Park City via the eight-passenger Quicksilver Gondola, and consists of 7,300+ acres and 300+ ski runs.